Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 Walnut tree bark: Japanese walnuts have light gray bark with grooves that form a network pattern.

-Walnut tree leaves: Japanese walnut trees have leaves that are 2 ft.
-(60 cm) large, containing between 11 and 17 large leaflets.
-Each leaflet can be up to 6” (16 cm) long.
+Walnut tree leaves: Japanese walnut trees have leaves that reach a size of 2 ft.
+(60 cm), featuring between 11 and 17 large leaflets.
+Each leaflet can measure up to 6″ (16 cm) in length.

 Little Walnut (Juglans microcarpa)